typst/typst/docs/src/reference/types.md

 [field access notation]($scripting/#fields) (`.key`) to access the value.
 Dictionaries can be added with the `+` operator and [joined together]($scripting/#blocks).
+To check whether a key is present in the dictionary, use the `in` keyword.

 You can iterate over the pairs in a dictionary using a [for loop]($scripting/#loops).